bonareri/Cryptocurrency-Price-Prediction-/README.md

 - **High** – The highest price during the time period.
 - **Low** – The lowest price during the time period.
 - **Volume** – The total number of units traded during the time period.
-- **Market Cap** – The total market value of the cryptocurrency (calculated as closing price × circulating supply).
 - **Exponential Moving Averages (EMA):**
-  - **EMA_7** – Short-term trend indicator (7-day EMA).
+  - **EMA_50** – Short-term trend indicator (50-day EMA).
-  - **EMA_30** – Long-term trend indicator (30-day EMA).
+  - **EMA_200** – Long-term trend indicator (200-day EMA).
 - **Daily Return:** Measures the percentage change in closing prices between consecutive days.
 - **Relative Strength Index (RSI):** Identifies overbought (>70) or oversold (<30) conditions.

-## Preprocessing Steps
+### Preprocessing Steps

-To prepare the dataset for analysis and model training, the following preprocessing step were performed:
+To prepare the dataset for analysis and model training, the following preprocessing steps were performed:

-- **Feature Engineering:** New features like moving averages and RSI will be created to improve the model's performance.
+- **Feature Engineering:** I created additional features such as Exponential Moving Averages (EMA_50, EMA_200), Daily Return, and RSI to gain deeper insights into the price trends.
-- **Normalization/Standardization:** Numerical features will be scaled to ensure they are on a similar range, improving the model's accuracy.
+- **Normalization/Standardization:** Since the 'Close' prices were not normally distributed, I applied the **Min-Max Scaler** to normalize the data.
+This transformed the values into a range between 0 and 1, ensuring the model could better learn from the data.
-- **Splitting Data into Training & Testing Sets:** The data will be split into training and testing sets to help evaluate model performance and prevent overfitting.
+- **Splitting Data into Training & Testing Sets:** The data was split into **80% training** and **20% testing**.
+This division allowed the model to learn from the majority of the data while being evaluated on a separate testing set, ensuring it can generalize well to new, unseen data.

-These preprocessing steps are essential for ensuring the dataset is clean, relevant, and ready for accurate price predictions.

 ---